seungw0n/neis-to-payslip/README.md

 - Packaging error: main.ui [Fixed]
 #### 2022-04-19
 - Not supported xls format.
 [Comment: open xls file using xlrd and convert to xlsx]
+#### 2022-04-20
+- Not supported blank and zero value (pay, tax, and deduction).
+It causes blank on the cells.
+[Will be fixed on Apr 21]